-When you buy land for the first time, you may not know what’s explicitly included in a transaction where only the surface rights are conveyed.
+When you buy land for the first time, you may not know what’s actually included in a transaction, especially if only the surface rights are conveyed.

 Surface rights are one of the two levels of ownership that you may possess.

-The other is mineral rights, which allows someone to exploit the underground resources.
+The other is mineral rights, which allow someone to exploit the underground resources.

 If you don’t hold both of these rights to a property, then you could have to “share” your property in a way you don’t anticipate.

 Here’s everything you must know about surface rights before getting started.

 1. Surface rights include any structure on the property